Skip over main navigation

 Research

-The BBKA spends approximately £30,000 each year supporting bee-related research.
+The BBKA spends approximately £30,000 each year supporting bee-related research via our Research, Technology and Environment (RTE) Committee.

 We consider wide ranging topics which have a benefit to bees and beekeeping.
 These topics can include bee behaviour, bee husbandry, pollination, forage or the environment.
-We are not able to fund or assist with new equipment for beekeeping, new feed or treatment products or support commercial products.
+Traditionally, this has focused on academic research, though we have supported individuals undertaking, for example, citizen science projects.

 The BBKA itself is not a research organisation but we work in conjunction with UK research establishments; usually universities and other institutes.
-Unfortunately, we are not able to fund research in overseas areas or offer any funding to overseas researchers.
+Unfortunately, we are not able to offer any funding to overseas researchers.

-The BBKA has a policy of not distributing surveys for completion except those in support of research funded by us or as agreed with HMG.
+The BBKA has a policy of not distributing surveys for completion except those in support of research funded by us.

-All requests for funding are submitted to the Research Committee which comprises elected BBKA Trustees.
-If the Research Committee, in conjunction with an expert panel, believes the application is valid and of interest it will then go to the BBKA Executive Committee for final approval of funding.
+All requests for funding are submitted to the RTE Committee which comprises elected BBKA Trustees.
+If the RTE Committee, in conjunction with an expert panel, believes the application is valid and of interest it will then go to the BBKA Board of Trustees for final approval of funding.

 Researchers